The Heckscher-Ohlin Trade Model

 An arbitrary pair of factor prices (w,r) cannot prevail, because it causes the economy to specialize in one good.
 For instance, given the factor prices represented by the slopes of the two isocost curves, industry 2 survives at point A (p2y2 = c2) The tangency points (both A and B) yield exactly $1 revenue.
 But the production costs at points 1 and 2 will differ.
 For example, C1 > C2 = 1.
 Thus, firms will produce only commodity 2, which costs less but yields the same revenue.
 That is, the country specializes in good 2 in the above example.

-Thus, for a given pair of output prices (p1,p2), there exists a unique pair of factor prices (w,r).
+No specialization (both industries survive) Thus, for a given pair of output prices (p1,p2), there exists a unique pair of factor prices (w,r).
 This implies that a pair of output prices completely determines a pair of factor prices.
-Within a country, (p*1,p*2) <=> (w,r).
+Within a country, (p*1,p*2) ⇔ (w,r).

 Figure 5, Common Isocost Curve

-Factor Price Equalization Theorem
+6. Factor Price Equalization Theorem

-Given assumptions 1 - 8, factor prices will be equalized between countries.
+FPE Given assumptions 1 - 8, factor prices will be equalized between countries.
 That is,

 w = w*, r = r*.

-An ironing woman, Edgar Degas.
 How will her wage be affected by free trade?

-1. PC in factor markets + No specialization imply
+Proof PC in factor markets + No specialization imply

-w = p1MPL1 = P2MPL2
+w = p1MPL1 = p2MPL2

-r = p1MPK1 = P2MPK2
+r = p1MPK1 = p2MPK2

-2. The same is true in the foreign country. w* = p*1MP*L1 = p*2MP*L2
+The same is true in the foreign country.

 r* = p*1MP*K1 = p*2MP*K2

-3. No Barriers to Trade + No Transportation Costs imply
+No Barriers to Trade + No Transportation Costs imply

 p*1 = p1 and p*2 = p2.
 (Free trade implies output price equalization)

-Thus, w* = p*1MP*L1 = p1MP*L1.
-But will marginal products of labor in any industry be the same in the two countries?
+But will marginal products of labor in any industry be the same in the two countries, when they depend on K and L used? (yes, if they are on the same expansion path!)

-4. Identical Technologies
+Identical Technologies

-5. w* = p*iMP*Li = piMPLi = w, (wage equalization)
+w* = p*iMP*Li = piMPLi = w, (wage equalization)

 r* = p*i MP*Ki = piMPKi = r. (interest rate equalization)

 R. P. Dore (Far Eastern Survey, 1958) noted that "in pre-war Japan nearly half of the cultivated area was farmed by tenants.
 Only a third of the nation's farmers owned all the land they farmed.
-About a quarter rented nearly all their land. ...average rents represented nearly half of the gross value of annual yield.
+About a quarter rented nearly all their land. ... average rents represented nearly half of the gross value of annual yield .

-Land rent was in fixed amounts of harvest, which was about half the harvest in 1930 (Toshihiko Kawagoe, 1999).
+Land rent was a fraction of harvest, which was about 50% of harvest in 1930 (Toshihiko Kawagoe, 1999).

 Rents were often over half the annual farm revenue during Meiji period.

-Pressured by General MacArthur, Japanese government in 1946 instituted a land reform, which helped tenant farmers to purchase the land they cultivate at low prices.
+Pressured by General MacArthur, the Japanese government in 1946 instituted a land reform, which helped tenant farmers to purchase the land they cultivate at low prices.

 What will be the impact of trade on land rent?

+If not FPE, then what?
 1. It could mean that the Heckscher-Ohlin model does not apply to all trade patterns.
 It applies to industries in which factor proportions are important, e.g., agriculture and manufacture.

-2. In practice, transportation costs are not negligible.
+In practice, transportation costs are not negligible.
 Free trade does not equalize output prices or wipe out factor price differentials completely, but will reduce the gap in factor prices between countries.

 3. Capital is more mobile than labor.
 If FPE does not hold, both factors have incentives to move across national boundaries.
 If stringent restrictions are imposed on migration, it is the capital that will move in search of lower labor costs.
-This means outsourcing and a huge job loss in high wage countries.
-Capital mobility further reinforces the effect of free trade to equalize factor prices.
+This means outsourcing and a huge job loss in high wage countries, unless there is a restriction on capital mobility.

 National income is written as wL+ rK.